sktime/sktime/GOVERNANCE.md

 If you think, we've missed anything, please let us know or open a PR with the appropriate changes to [`sktime/.all-contributorsrc`](https://github.com/alan-turing-institute/sktime/blob/master/.all-contributorsrc).

 Note that contributors do not own their contributions. sktime is an open-source project, and all code is contributed under [our open-source license](https://github.com/alan-turing-institute/sktime/blob/master/LICENSE).
+All contributors ackwoledge that they have all the rights to the code they contribute to make it available under this license.

 The project belongs to the sktime community, and all parts of it are always considered "work in progress" so that they can evolve over time with newer contributions.